-We now have a DONATE button on our Website to the right where you can make a donation to the Parish or the Diocese.
+We now have a DONATE button on the right of our Website where you can make a donation to the Parish or the Diocese.
 We would ask anyone is able to, to consider making a donation, as the Parish income is at an all-time low.
 Thank you so much for your generosity in these difficult times.